ArnoSaine/react-pouchdb/README.md

 ### `<PouchDB>`

-Connect to a database and provide it from context to other components and hooks.
+Connect to a database and provide it from the context to other components and hooks.

 **`name: string`**

 **`maxListeners: number`**

-Similar change requests are pooled, but you might still need to increase the number of `maxListeners`.
+Similar change requests are detected and cached.
+You might still need to increase the number of `maxListeners`, if you use `useGet` / `<Get>` with lots of different options.

 **`...rest: any`**

-Other props are passed to [PouchDB constructor](https://pouchdb.com/api.html#create_database) as second argument.
+Other props are passed to [PouchDB constructor](https://pouchdb.com/api.html#create_database) as a second argument.

 ```js
 <PouchDB name="dbname">